intel/cluster-management-toolkit/docs/Prerequisites.md

 Other distributions are not supported at this point.
 This also applies to Windows.

+# A note on firewalls

+`firewalld` and other firewall software prevents Kubernetes from working _in their default configuration_.
+It is possible to configure firewalls to allow the required ports, but such configuration is, at least currently, out of scope for this documentation.  `cmtadm` and `cmt` will *NOT* disable firewalls during installation.
+If you have issues you will either have to look up online how to configure the firewall to work with Kubernetes (recommended) or, if the setup is purely for internal use, disable the firewall completely (*not recommended*).

 # Supported hardware architectures

 The only supported hardware architecture at the moment is _x86-64_/_amd64_.